CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 If you do not specify an explicit max delivery time or max attempts, MailerQ will attempt to deliver the mail within 24 hours (default) after the mail was first picked up from the outbox.
-The max attempts setting defaults at six attempts.

 ## Inlinize CSS